top of page

 Ethan Biamont: I’m surprised anyone cares about what I have to say, but it’s still cool and flattering.

 EB: Sean and I have been telling this story a lot.
-I feel like we all met just by happenstance — no mutual friend situation, no setup.
+I feel like we all met just by chance — no mutual friend situation, no setup.
 I was at Market Hotel in Brooklyn talking to random people, told this guy I was looking for a drummer, and he goes, “I know a guy.”
 I’ve heard that before, so I didn’t think much of it.

 But then Sean messaged me on Instagram, said, “Hey, you wanna come to my practice space and play sometime?”
 We ended up meeting that day, hung out all day, and got vegan diner food.